scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 using a 12-core Intel Core i7-5930K
 operating at 3.50 GHz (64GB of RAM).

-The initial stages of the model scaled as a function of the number of spatial sampling points in the retina, as shown in Fig. :ref:`figperformance` A.
+The initial stages of the model scale as a function of the number of spatial sampling points in the retina, as shown in Fig. :ref:`figperformance` A.
 Since the spatial arrangement of axonal pathways does not depend